European Court of Auditors Postgraduate Research Grant Programme

 Applicants will be notified of the outcome of their application within one month of the deadline.

-Publications and Commitments
+Publications and commitments

 Grant holders will undertake to ensure that all subsequent publications or productions using in whole or in part the results obtained under the auspices of the research grant will appropriately acknowledge the Postgraduate Research Grant Programme.
 In addition, they will provide the Historical Archives of the European Union with a copy of any such publications or productions.